-107 EXECUTIVE SUMMARY
+EXECUTIVE SUMMARY

-108 Assembly Bill 1111 (AB 1111)2 calls on the California Community Colleges (CCC) to adopt a

-109 student-facing common course numbering (CCN) system in order to "streamline transfer from

-110 two- to four-year postsecondary educational institutions and reduce excess credit (unit)
+Assembly Bill 1111 (AB 1111)1 calls on the California Community Colleges to adopt a student-facing common course numbering (CCN) system in order to "streamline transfer from two- to four-year postsecondary educational institutions and reduce excess credit (unit) accumulation."

-111 accumulation."

-113 To spur this effort, the California Community Colleges Chancellor's Office (CCCCO) formed the AB

-114 1111 Common Course Numbering Task Force (CCN Task Force) to make recommendations for a

-115 systemwide implementation plan.
-Reflecting the CCCCO's participatory governance system, the

-116 CCN Task Force includes broad and diverse representation from across the system's 72 districts

-117 and 116 colleges.
-Members reflect key stakeholder groups invested in and intimately

-118 knowledgeable about transfer student success, including: community college students

-119 themselves; faculty leaders, including representatives from the Academic Senate for CCC and

-120 articulation officers; administrative leaders, including representatives from the CCC Chief

-121 Instructional Officers; student service professionals, including student success deans;

-122 technology officers; institutional effectiveness researchers; chief executive officers; and trustees.

-123 Critically, the CCN Task Force has benefited from robust engagement of the CCC's four-year

-124 transfer partners, the California State University (CSU), University of California (UC), and

-125 members of the Association of Independent California Colleges and Universities (AICCU).
-The

-126 CCN Task Force is collaboratively led by two co-chairs: Virginia "Ginni" May, Past President of

-127 the Academic Senate for CCC and Professor of Mathematics and Statistics at Sacramento City

-128 College, and Tram Vo-Kumamoto, Past President of the CCC Chief Instructional Officers and Vice

-129 President of Instruction at Saddleback College.
+To spur this effort, the California Community Colleges Chancellor's Office (Chancellor's Office) formed the AB 1111 Common Course Numbering Task Force (CCN Task Force) to make recommendations for a systemwide implementation plan.
+Reflecting the Chancellor's Office's participatory governance system, the CCN Task Force includes broad and diverse representation from across the system's 73 districts and 116 colleges.
+Members reflect key stakeholder groups invested in and intimately knowledgeable about transfer student success, including: community college students themselves; representatives from the Academic Senate for California Community Colleges; administrative leaders, including representatives from the California Community Colleges Chief Instructional Officers; student service professionals, including student success deans; technology officers; institutional effectiveness researchers; chief executive officers; and trustees.
+Critically, the CCN Task Force has benefited from robust engagement of the California Community College's four-year transfer partners, the California State University (CSU), University of California (UC), and members of the Association of Independent California Colleges and Universities (AICCU).
+The CCN Task Force was collaboratively led by two co-chairs: Virginia "Ginni" May, Past President of the Academic Senate for California Community Colleges and Professor of Mathematics and Statistics at Sacramento City College, and Tram Vo-Kumamoto, Past President of the California Community Colleges Chief Instructional Officers and Vice President of Instruction at Saddleback College.

-131 The pages that follow describe more about the CCN Task Force and its work, including the

-132 history of CCN in California - and why this effort is different and destined for success.
-Perhaps

-133 most important, this report includes the CCN Task Force's Recommended Implementation Plan,

-134 which features recommendations such as the following:
+The pages that follow describe more about the CCN Task Force and its work, including the history of CCN in California - and why this effort is different and destined for success.
+Perhaps most importantly, this report includes the CCN Task Force's Recommended Implementation Plan, which features recommendations such as the following:

-Definition and scope of a student-facing common course numbering system.
-To better support students and meet the transfer-focused intent of the legislation, the CCN Task Force defines student-facing CCN as a system that ensures that all students can identify courses across the system as being comparable and therefore transferable, applicable and articulated to degree completion across the CCCs and also to the CSU and the UC and to independent colleges and universities in California regardless of CCC sending institution.
+- Definition and scope of a student-facing common course numbering system.
+To better support students and meet the transfer-focused intent of the legislation, the CCN Task Force defines student-facing CCN as a system that ensures that all students can identify courses across the system as being comparable and therefore transferable and degree-applicable across the California Community Colleges and also to the CSU, the UC and independent colleges and universities in California regardless of the California community college sending institution. - A new vision for intersegmental transfer, articulation, and collaboration in California.
+The CCN Task Force has made recommendations for the design of a robust CCN system to be implemented in concert with a new vision for dramatically improved transfer and articulation across the state of California.
+To realize that vision, the CCN Task

-^{142 &}lt;sup>2 California State Legislature.
+1 California State Legislature.
 2021.
-Assembly Bill No. 1111, Postsecondary Education: Common Course Numbering
+Assembly Bill No. 1111, Postsecondary Education: Common Course Numbering System. https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=202120220AB1111

-143 System. https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=202120220AB1111 concert with a new vision for dramatically improved transfer and articulation across the state of California.
-To realize that vision, the CCN Task Force is calling for a resourced infrastructure for intersegmental faculty collaboration inclusive of faculty from the